raphaelstevens/raphaelstevens/content/artivisme.en.md

 ---
 title: "Artivism"
 ---
-Facing the uncertainties and ruptures of our time, it is more necessary than ever to connect with our creativity, emotions, and sensitivities.
-Weaving sensitive bonds with the more-than-human world around us, sounding out the fears and hopes traversing humanity, developing our intuition to discern weak signals and emerging possibilities: the arts play a crucial role in shifting perspectives and stimulating our collective imagination.
+In times of uncertainty and disruption, it is more crucial than ever to tap into our creativity, emotions, and sensitivities.
+By forging meaningful connections with the more-than-human world around us, exploring the anxieties and aspirations that traverse humanity, and honing our intuition to detect subtle signals and emerging possibilities, the arts have the potential to precipitate a profound shift in perspective and stimulate our collective imagination.

-I involve myself in a bridging role at the intersections of sciences, arts and a just transition, to bring together perspectives around joint reflection.
-I specifically explore socio-ecological artivism through curating exhibitions.
-By "artivism", I mean creative mediums and projects that encourage active participation, with the goal of transforming people's relationship with time and space, and motivating urgent action.
+I endeavour to fulfill a bridging role at the nexus of science, art, and a sustainable transition, bringing together diverse viewpoints for joint reflection.
+My focus lies in exploring socio-ecological artivism through curating exhibitions.
+By artivism, I refer to creative mediums and initiatives that encourage active engagement, with the ultimate goal of transforming people's relationship with time and space, and motivating urgent action.

 ### Exhibitions